flexivrobotics/flexiv_rdk/README.md

    NOTE: ``-D`` followed by ``CMAKE_INSTALL_PREFIX`` tells user project's CMake where to find the installed ``flexiv_rdk`` library.

-6. Assuming the system setup detailed in the Flexiv RDK Manual is done, to run an compiled example program:
+7. Assuming the system setup detailed in the Flexiv RDK Manual is done, to run an compiled example program:

-        ./<program_name> [robot_ip] [local_ip] [...]
+        ./<program_name> [robot_serial_number]

+   For example:

+        ./display_robot_states Rizon4s-123456

-   Note: ``sudo`` is not required unless prompted by the program saying "root privilege is required".
+   Note: ``sudo`` is not required unless prompted by the program.

 #### Compile and install for macOS